 The 2024 elections will split into two dates because the presidential elections coincide in the same year with those of deputies of the Legislative Assembly and Parlacen and municipal councils; this happens every 15 years!

 “We announce to Salvadorans that on Sunday, February 4, the election of President and Vice President of the Republic and the election of deputies to the Legislative Assembly will take place,”

 stated Dora Esmeralda Martinez, president of the TSE.

-Martinez also stated that elections for municipality councils and deputies of the Central American Parliament are scheduled for March 3rd of the same year.
+Martinez also announced that the municipal and Central American Parliament elections are scheduled for March 3, 2024.

 The 2024 elections will be different than previous years; For the first time, Salvadorans residing abroad will be able to cast their vote electronically.
 The Salvadoran diaspora will also be able to participate in all four elections, presidential, municipal, legislative, and Central American Parlament.

 Previously, Salvadorans living abroad could only vote for president and vice president.
 Also, the option of casting their vote via the internet was not available then.

 Although the 2024 Salvadoran elections are about 20 months away, it is already a prominent topic of conversation as it could be the first time in the history of El Salvador that a sitting president seeks

 If President Nayib Bukele seeks re-election, he will most likely get it.
 After more than three years in office, the Salvadoran president still enjoys a high approval rate.